BenkoKann/C-Data-Structures/README.md

 # C-Data-Structures
-Implementation of data structures in c
+- Implementation of data structures in C
-Based off of this source: [LinkedListProblems](http://cslibrary.stanford.edu/105/LinkedListProblems.pdf)
+- Based off of this source: [LinkedListProblems](http://cslibrary.stanford.edu/105/LinkedListProblems.pdf)

 ## definition of linked list
   ```c